Tag Archive for 'film'

 The women aren’t much more admirable.
 They tend to be treacherous, status-minded, and inclined to sleep around to get what they want, specifically material comforts or power.
 Maybe there’s a reason no one ever called a Scorsese picture a showcase of sugar and spice and everything nice.

-No, It’s not a particularly admirable world that Scorsese conveys in those films, but it does have an aura of authenticity.
+No, it’s not a particularly admirable world that Scorsese conveys in those films, but it does have an aura of authenticity.
 That’s the New York school of storytelling on display, and Scorsese is Mr. New York.

 Most of his films—even his period films like Gangs of New York and Age of Innocence—are set in New York.
 He was born there in 1942 and lived there most of his life.
 That’s also where he witnessed firsthand the ugly, unglamorous nature of mafia violence.
 The New York Film Festival influenced him as a child and advanced his career by supporting his films.
 And you know that classic Sinatra song, “New York, New York”?
 It actually originated in Scorsese’s film of the same title.
 (Appropriate that Scorsese is the one who’ll be helming the upcoming Sinatra film, right?)